mihirborkar/CS5700/README.md

 This is the course project of CS5700(Fundamental of Computer Network) in CCIS, Northeastern University.

-The Project is made by

-*  Yaming Huang
-*  Shuyi Zhang

 This project includes 5 sub-projects and 1 extra sub-project:

 1. [Socket](http://david.choffnes.com/classes/cs4700sp14/project1.php)